 Financial benchmarks

-On 3 February 2021, the Althing passed Act no. 7/2021 on financial benchmarks.
-With this Act, Regulation (EU) no. 2016/2011 of the European Parliament and of the Council of 8 June 2016, hereinafter BMR (Benchmark Regulation), with amendments pursuant to Regulation (EU) no. 2019/2089 of the European Parliament and of the Council of 27 November 2019, were implemented in Iceland.
-Pursuant to Article 13(1) of the Act, the Minister has issued Regulation no. 162/2021 on financial benchmarks, in addition to which the Central Bank of Iceland has, in accordance with Article 13(2) of the Act, set Regulation no. 752/2021 on financial benchmarks.
+The Act on Financial Benchmarks implements Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on financial benchmarks, hereinafter BMR (Benchmark Regulation), and amendments pursuant to Regulation (EU) 2019/2089 of the European Parliament and of the Council of 27 November 2019, in Iceland.
+Pursuant to Article 13(1) of the Act, the Minister has issued Regulation no.162/2021 on financial benchmarks (Icelandic), in addition to which the Central Bank of Iceland has, in accordance with Article 13(2) of the Act, set Regulation no.752/2021 on financial benchmarks (Icelandic).

 Different classes and types of benchmarks

-• Critical benchmarks are defined in Article 20 of the BMR, but this category includes benchmarks that meet certain size or importance criteria.
-Regarding size limits, the indices that are used directly or indirectly in the composition of the benchmarks are covered under Paragraph 1(a) of Article 20 of the BMR, if they are used as a reference for financial instruments, financial contracts or to measure the performance of investment funds, if they have a value of at least EUR 500 billion.
+• Critical benchmarks are defined in Article 20 of the BMR, but this category includes criteria that meet a certain size or importance criteria.
+Regarding size limits, the benchmarks that are used directly or indirectly in the composition of the benchmarks are covered under Paragraph 1(a) of Article 20 of the BMR, if they are used as a reference for financial instruments, financial contracts or to measure the performance of investment funds and they have a value of at least EUR 500 billion.

-• Non-significant benchmarks are those benchmarks that are not considered critical benchmarks, cf. Article 20 of the BMR, nor significant benchmarks, cf. Article 24 of the BMR.
+• Non-significant benchmarks are those benchmarks that are not considered critical according to Article 20 of the BMR, nor significant according to Article 24 of the BMR.

 Investment Fund